-- 18. Cycle power on the valve, ensuring that the parameter error is cleared. - 19.
+- 18. Now cycle power on the valve.
+This is needed to make sure that the parameter error is cleared. - 19.
 Connect to the valve by clicking the Connect button.
 You must see the new application ID and serial number you have supplied.
 Go to the "Manual Control" screen and you can see the part number, serial number, and revision.